rocky-linux/documentation/docs/books/admin_guide/09-backups.md

+---
+title: Backup and Restore
+---

-# Backups and restorations
+# Backup and Restore

-In this chapter you will learn how to backup and restore your data with Linux.
+In this chapter you will learn how to back up and restore your data with Linux.

 ****